Daniel Sloss

-Daniel Sloss (born 11 September 1990) is a Scottish comedian, actor, and writer.
+Daniel Sloss (born 11 September 1990) is a Scottish comedian.

 Sloss was the youngest comedian to perform a solo season in London's West End, at the age of 19.
-He has toured internationally, released a stand-up comedy DVD through BBC Worldwide's 2Entertain label when he was 20, and has appeared on U.S. television shows such as Conan and The Late Late Show with Craig Ferguson.
+He has toured internationally, released a stand-up comedy DVD through BBC Worldwide's 2Entertain label when he was 20, and appeared on U.S. television shows such as Conan and The Late Late Show with Craig Ferguson.

 In 2018, Sloss simultaneously released two hour-long comedy specials called DARK and Jigsaw via Netflix under the collective title Daniel Sloss – Live Shows, which received critical acclaim.

 Early life

-Daniel Sloss was born in Kingston upon Thames on 11 September 1990, the oldest of four children.
+Daniel Sloss was born to Scottish parents in Kingston upon Thames England, on 11 September 1990, the oldest of four children.
 He has two younger brothers, Matthew and Jack.
 His sister, Josie, was born with cerebral palsy and died at age 7.
 He moved with his family to Scotland at the age of four, settling in Fife.
 He attended East Wemyss Primary School and Waid Academy in Anstruther.

 He was offered a place at the University of Dundee to study history, but decided to take a gap year to see if he could make comedy work as a full-time career.